Abhirajgautam28/Chatraj/README.md

 - **Newsletter Subscription:** Users receive a professional confirmation email upon subscribing to the ChatRaj newsletter, delivered via Gmail SMTP.
 The newsletter email includes upcoming release info and community benefits.
 - **Gmail SMTP Integration:** All transactional emails (OTP, newsletter) are sent using Gmail SMTP for reliability and security.
 Previous fallback/test SMTP logic (Brevo, Ethereal) has been removed for a streamlined setup.
-- **Logo Handling:** The ChatRaj newsletter email template was updated to include a custom logo, but it was later removed to ensure consistent rendering across all email clients and deployments.

 ### Real-time Collaboration